tatsu-lab/alpaca_eval/README.md

 - [**Automatic evaluator**](#evaluators): an automatic evaluator that has high agreement with humans (validated on 20K annotations).
-We evaluate a model by measuring the fraction of times an powerful LLM (e.g. GPT 4 or Claude) prefers the outputs from that model over outputs from a reference model.
+We evaluate a model by measuring the fraction of times an powerful LLM (e.g. GPT 4 or Claude or ChatGPT) prefers the outputs from that model over outputs from a reference model.
 Our evaluators enable caching and output randomization by default.
 - [**Leaderboard**](https://tatsu-lab.github.io/alpaca_eval/): a leaderboard of common models on the AlpacaEval evaluation set.